 These are horrendous numbers!
 These are children often tried for non-violent crimes that are housed in adult jails and prisons with hard-core offenders!

 Research and data, when paid attention to, give us the answers.
-Children charged and sentenced as adults are more likely to re-offend, re-offend quicker and with more serious charges than their counterparts who remain in the juvenile justice system.
+Children charged and sentenced as adults are more likely to re-offend more quickly and with more severe charges than their counterparts who remain in the juvenile justice system.

-To quote advocates for Campaign for Youth & Justice–“Many children are placed in isolation which can produce harmful consequences, including death.
+To quote advocates for Campaign for Youth & Justice — “Many children are placed in isolation, which can produce harmful consequences, including death.
 Youths in adult facilities are frequently locked down 23 hours a day in small cells with no natural light.
-These conditions can cause anxiety, paranoia, and exacerbate existing mental disorders putting youth at risk of suicide.
-In fact, youths housed in adult jails are 36 times more likely to commit suicide than are youths housed in juvenile detention facilities.”
+These conditions can cause anxiety and paranoia and exacerbate existing mental disorders, putting youth at risk of suicide.
+Youths housed in adult jails are 36 times more likely to commit suicide than are youths housed in juvenile detention facilities.”

 The adult system is typically thought to be more punishment-oriented than the juvenile system, but the minor crimes that youths commit mean that the majority are given adult probation sentences as well as a lifelong adult criminal record that makes it hard for them to get jobs in the future.

-The Campaign for Youth & Justice has a very valuable website that helps parents, educators and at-risk youths to navigate the correctional system and provide resources to help have your voice heard.
+The Campaign for Youth & Justice has a valuable website that helps parents, educators, and at-risk youths navigate the correctional system and provide resources to help have their voices heard.

-There is a wealth of information on the website that can help parents that have children in the criminal justice system.
-Included are the Campaign Resource Center, which guides families and communities to help begin advocacy for charging those under 18 in the juvenile system instead of the adult criminal system.
+The website has a wealth of information that can help parents with children in the criminal justice system.
+The Campaign Resource Center is included, which guides families and communities to help begin advocacy for charging those under 18 in the juvenile system instead of the adult criminal system.

-Please read more to find out how you can help create change for at-risk youths with the Campaign for Youth & Justice.
+Please read more to discover how you can help create change for at-risk youths with the Campaign for Youth & Justice.